A Sports Car EV?

 Noise

-We love petrol engines and Rob lover the 12,000rpm red-line on his Fisher Fury R1 but, once you get used to the a good EV, you realise that the noise is a distraction from to the real driver involvement and you don't miss the noise.
+We love petrol engines and Rob loved the 12,000rpm red-line on his Fisher Fury R1 but, once you get used to the a good EV, you realise that the noise is a distraction and you don't miss it.
 Your mind refocuses on all the other senses and your connection to the car and road that you feel through your seat and the steering wheel becomes the real essence of the driver involvement.

 Wheels & Tyres